Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Results

+Table \ref{tab:librispeech-non-speech} presents results using the simulated noisy Librispeech-based sets with separately added speech noise and non-speech environmental noise with the same three microphone array configuration used during training.
+Two SNR values are explored along with a reverberation-only condition with no added noise.

-For the Cleanformer, results are shown using different numbers of microphones in the array ranging from 2 to 4.
-It is important to note that the underlying Cleanformer model does not need to be aware of the number of microphones used or of the configurations of the microphone in the array.
+In Table \ref{tab:vendor-comparison}, results are shown for the internal re-recorded datasets.
+Here the results are presented for two, three, and four microphone arrays as described in \ref{sec:eval}.
+It is important to note although the array size was varied from two to four microphones, the underlying Cleanformer model does not need to be aware of the number of microphones used or of the array geometry.
 It still receives one channel of raw input and one channel of enhanced input from the Cleaner.
-The model was only trained using the the three channel triangular array data described previously and was not retrained for these cases.
+The model was only trained using the three channel triangular array data described in \ref{sec:training} and was not retrained for these cases.
 The only adjustment is the number of channels of input that the Speech Cleaner receives.

-The Cleanformer provides significant benefit across the range of SNRs considered with the benefit being more significant at the lower values considered.
-Each additional microphone provides a performance boost but the relative amount diminishes as the number increases.
-Consider the case for {$-6$~dB} SNR.
-The two channel Cleanformer provides a 54\% relative WER improvement over the baseline.
-Increasing to three microphones provided a 47\% relative improvement over the two microphone case and going from three to four microphones resulted in a 14\% relative WER gain.
-Also note that in the clean case, the Cleanformer does not adversely impact performance.

-Table \ref{tab:vendor-speech noise} lists results for the internal re-recorded dataset with speech-based noise.
-Again, the Cleanformer provides significant improvements across the considered SNR range with each additional microphone providing increased but diminishing returns.
-Considering again the -6dB case, a 64\% relative WER improvement is provided by the Cleanformer with two channels versus the baseline.
-The relative improvement from 2 to 3 microphones is 44\% and while 3 to 4 microphones yields 19\%.
+Results from two variations of Cleanformer are also presented. ``-- Mask Scalar Model'' denotes Cleanformer using a fixed masked scalar value of $\alpha=0.5$ rather than having it selected by a model on a frame-wise basis.
+This $\alpha$ value was selected by tuning on development sets.
+For ``-- Bad Context Training", Cleanformer training was done without any of the noise contexts being replaced with either the desired speaker or white noise.

+The trends are similar across both tables.
+Cleanformer significantly reduces WERs, especially in the lower SNR cases, while maintaining the WER in the clean cases.
+Table \ref{tab:vendor-comparison} shows that WERs improved with the number of microphones.
+In particular for \mbox{-12~dB} with speech noise, we see a relative error rate improvement of 53\% with 2 mics going to 85\% at 4 mics, with the WER going from 97.9 to 14.9.
+Better WERs are obtained using ``-- Bad Context Training'', but as we will show in Table~\ref{tab:corrupt context}, Cleanformer significantly outperforms it when the desired speaker is in the noise context.

+The ideal beamformer also yielded gains that increased with the number of microphones but that were well below those of Cleanformer.
+Speech Cleaner yielded similar large gains as Cleanformer at low SNRs but degraded in clean cases.
+Cleaner Mask dulls the impact of the Speech Cleaner performing worse in lower SNRs but improves at higher SNRs due to reduced distortion.